 – between man in his environment;

 – between man and his fellow man.

-All tourism attractions/activities in Flores are centered around those three relationships.
-All cultural rituals and tradition of old religious practices are also linked to those relationship.
+All tourism attractions/activities in Flores focus around those three relationships.
+All cultural rituals and tradition of old religious practices are linked to those relationships.

-Understanding those three relationship will make a trip to Flores more interesting; it not just a travelling, but an opportunity for a deep-down learning and knowing the great value of Flores.
+Understanding those three relationships will make a trip to Flores more interesting; it not just a travelling, but an opportunity for deep-down learning and knowing the high value of Flores.

 On their website www.ecoflores.org, you find projects in various fields related to sustainability.